© Ramona Steiner

 Orchestral condutor/concerts

-- He has been Artistic Director of the Symphony Orchestra of the Gustav Mahler Privatuniversität in Klagenfurt since 2019, founded the Akademieorchester of the GMPU in 2023.
+• He was Artistic Director of the Symphony Orchestra of the Gustav Mahler Privatuniversität in Klagenfurt from 2019-2025, where he founded the Akademieorchester of the GMPU in 2023.
 In 2025, Fuchsberger was invited to work as a guest with the Göttinger Symphony Orchestra.

 Wind Music